Eight questions to help decide if university is your next step

 Some options include:

-- Higher Apprenticeships – these now provide pathways to many careers traditionally followed by graduates.
+- Higher and Degree Apprenticeships – these now provide pathways to many careers traditionally followed by graduates.

 - Getting a job – there are lots of opportunities and trainee positions for school leavers.
 Some people choose to work first and go to university a few years later when they have a better idea of what they really want; others find their feet at work and never look back.
 Check out Notgoingtouni for advice about different routes and vacancy details.